rust-lang/book/second-edition/nostarch/chapter16.md

 Listing 16-8: Receiving the value “hi” in the main thread and printing it out

 The receiving end of a channel has two useful methods: `recv` and `try_recv`.
-We’re using `recv`, short for *receive*, which will block the main thread's execution and wait until a value is sent down the channel.
+We’re using `recv`, short for *receive*, which will block the main thread’s execution and wait until a value is sent down the channel.
 Once a value is sent, `recv` will return it in a `Result<T, E>`.
 When the sending end of the channel closes, `recv` will return an error to signal that no more values will